Divide-By-0/blog/content/posts/conviction_convos.md

 #### Focus and Commitment

+- In college, it's fine to have phases where you do not to feel focused enough -- your goal is to try different things.
+Even then, shipping one at a time will be more productive and fun
-- You need to be hungrier, stop maximizing optionality
+- Now that you're post college in a field, you need to be hungrier, stop maximizing optionality
   - Remaining in this zone, where you even are doing 2 projects, is not like 100% going into 50%, it's like 1000% is splitting into 50-50
 - You can beat anyone with focus: this is the superpower
   - No one's committed ‒ everyone else doing random shiny crap: i.e. mutual X could be brilliant but he can't choose what to do